instructions for this

 Meccano clock building so a simple mechanism was good starting point.

-My clock is driven by a pre-war Meccano clockwork
+My clock is driven by a pre-war Meccano No.1 clockwork

 motor through a